 Special Notes about Vitamin C:

-Vitamin C supplements have a diuretic effect
+Vitamin C supplements have a diuretic effect if taking too much.

 Vitamin C increases the amount of iron absorbed from foods